🖶

 Delete Accounts

-However, when you select delete, the program scans the accounts to determine which ones can be deleted.
-If a calculation somewhere in the application, such as a formula, depends on this account, a message informs you that the account cannot be deleted until the dependency condition is changed.
+However, when you attempt to delete an account, the program scans the accounts to determine which ones can be deleted.
+If a calculation somewhere in the application, such as a formula, depends on this account, then a message informs you that the account cannot be deleted until the dependency condition is changed.

-If an account containing data can be deleted, you must select a similar account for the deleted account's data to be combined into.
-Combining the deleted account's data into a new account makes it possible for an account to be deleted without causing an out of balance problem in historical and forecasted time frames.
+If an account containing data can be deleted, then you must select a similar account for the deleted account's data to be combined into.
+Combining the deleted account's data into a new account lets you delete an account without causing an out-of-balance problem in historical and forecasted time frames.
 Instrument detail information and account mapping for the monthly update process is also combined.

-The destination account's settings remain the same.
+The destination account's fields remain the same.
 After the accounts are combined, the source account is deleted.
-Keep in mind that other parts of the model, such as Favorite Reports can be affected.
+Remember that other parts of the model, such as Favorite Reports can be affected.